-clauses: zero or more forms
+(class ..clauses) clauses: zero or more forms returns a class

 M